srvk/eesen-transcriber/README.md

     rm rescore-eesen.tgz
     ```
 ### Word Level Alignments
 To get word-level alignments for transcriptions produced by the transcriber, first transcribe something.
-Let's use the example, test2.mp3.
-Then run the script run_align.sh
+Let's use the example, `test2.mp3`.
+Then run the script run_align.sh.
+This script makes assumptions about the decoding graph to use.
+To use the settings from `vagrant/Makefile.options` instead, run `make build/output/<basename>.ali`

 ```
 ./speech2text /vagrant/test2.mp3
 ./run_align.sh test2
 ```
-Results will be placed in the working folder for the file transcribed, in this case `build/trans/test2`, in a subfolder `align` in the file `ali` so for example:
+Results will be placed alongside outputs in `build/output`, in this case `build/output/test2.ali` so for example:
 ```
-cat build/trans/test2/align/ali
+cat build/output/test2.ali
 test2-S0---0000.090-0013.900 1 0.00 0.24 things
 test2-S0---0000.090-0013.900 1 0.24 0.07 will
 test2-S0---0000.090-0013.900 1 0.31 0.16 change